cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 :::

 :::warning IMPORTANT
 You should create <span class="notranslate">`/etc/cagefs/enable.duplicate.uids`</span> empty file when your control panel creates users with duplicate UIDs.
-This is required for CageFS to operate properly.
+It is required for CageFS to operate properly.
 :::

 ### Modifying user accounts